APPLICATION PROCEDURES --

 - Scores from the Test Of English as a Foreign Language (TOEFL), if English is not your first language.

-- Letter of Introduction: In roughly one page please introduce yourself to us, let us know why you are interested in studying and working with us, what your clinical interests are, and what your primary goals are regarding your future education and career.
+- Letter of introduction/Statement of Purpose: In roughly one page please introduce yourself to us, let us know why you are interested in studying and working with us, what your clinical interests are, and what your primary goals are regarding your future education and career.
 Please note that our program may be different than others; our academic and clinical placements (GA positions) are integrated into one program.
 Therefore, ensure your letter is not a request for a GA position, but a letter of introduction that will be relevant to an integrated clinical/scholarly masters degree program.

 - Work Sample: Please identify a published peer-reviewed original research article that addresses a clinical question you are interested in and respond to the article using the information below.
 Be prepared to upload the article into your Gradweb application.